BFarkascode/STM32_BLE_Custom_Server_Notify/README.md

 -	we initiate the basic hardware and start WPAN

 “app_conf.h”
--	If we use a custom taks, the task IDs should be put here
+-	If we use a custom task, the task ID should be put here

 “app_entry.c”
 -	IRQ handles and callbacks go into “FD_WRAP_FUNCTIONS”